dildoran2195/sep11-freedom-project/tool/learning-log.md

 ```
 ![Screenshot 2024-12-02 11 04 01 AM](https://github.com/user-attachments/assets/9c48c2b8-677d-4288-9adc-e345e0023405)

+#### Also, I made a unique roof that is completely different from the recent one by changing its scalling, rotation, position, width, height of ground, diamater, heaight, tesselaion of my unique roof, and position of my box which made my roof to look more bigger and a little far away from our box that created my unique roof.
+Ground got more height than width.

+#### There were different levels for this house and I chose challenge 2 by skipping challenge one in order to add a  unique and different Prism Roof Using 'CreateCylinder'.
+Therefore, my next challenge in order to complete this house would be challenge 4 because I want to challenge myself more.
 <!--
 * Links you used today (websites, videos, etc)
 * Things you tried, progress you made, etc